Price-cap could slash 60 percent of Russian LNG earnings: report

 These facilities primarily focused on EU markets, a trend that continued into 2023.

-Yamal LNG, for example, reported 72 percent of its supply was directed to Europe, while the other two facilities supplied 86 percent to Europe.
+Yamal LNG, for example, reported 72 percent of its supply was directed to Europe in 2023, while the other two facilities supplied 86 percent to Europe.

 When presenting the country's long term energy strategy in 2021, Russia's deputy prime minister Alexander Novak had hoped that "the implementation of potential LNG projects will allow Russia to almost triple the volume of LNG production by 2035."